How I Got Here

 Young, ambitious and adrenaline filled, I moved to Portland/Vancouver area to take on an apprenticeship with a local tree service.
 That was 1994.
 Fast forward thousands of tree care projects later, here I am.
 Doing my part helping trees and their people.

-I’ve worked on post wildfire tree hazard assessment projects for Oregon Dept of Transportation, California State Parks and currently help private land owners in wildfire prevention and vegetation management.
+I’ve consulted on post wildfire tree hazard assessment projects for Oregon Dept of Transportation, California State Parks and local agencies.
+And, over 25 years in a canopy, climbing trees is still fun.

 I’m a dad of two daughters that both want nothing to do with the tree care business.
 Good for them.
-They have their own path and passions to walk into.
+They have their own path and passions to walk toward.

 Sometimes where we are going is right into our passion and we didn’t know it.
 And when I'm not with the trees I'm often writing and hiking a trail.